 - opportunities for fruitful collaboration through publication

 - If the proposal is endorsed, an author contract for the publication will be drawn up.
-Once this contract has been signed by the author and representatives of the Library the publication will go forward.
+Once this contract has been signed by the author and representatives of the Library, the publication will go forward.

-- An approved publication may be taken back to the Publications Committee for further consideration, for example, if the manuscript failed to meet the Library’s publishing standards or if there have been changes in the publishing environment which have budget implications for the Library.
+- An approved publication may be taken back to the Publications Committee for further consideration, for example, if the manuscript failed to meet the Library’s publishing standards or if there have been changes in the publishing environment that have budget implications for the Library.

 - Publication release dates of ‘for sale’ titles will be determined after considering a range of factors including the need for reliability, regularity and frequency in the appearance of titles intended for book trade distribution and the need to publicise such books well in advance of their release dates.